Pesticide enforcement officer visits

 You may also be served a prohibition notice under such circumstances where an activity is unsafe.
 In this circumstance the notice orders you to stop doing something until you have made it safe to continue.
 This may apply in circumstances where a user is using a hazardous plant protection product without appropriate controls.

-HSE can prosecute you for breaking plant protection product laws or for failing to comply with an improvement notice or a prohibition notice.
+If a serious enough breach of legislation has taken place or there has been a failure to comply with an improvement notice or a prohibition notice, HSE can prosecute you.
 If found guilty, the court can issue you with a fine.

 Who to contact about a dispute